gggeek/phpxmlrpc/README.md

 Documentation
 -------------

+See the documentation page at [gggeek.github.io/phpxmlrpc](https://gggeek.github.io/phpxmlrpc) for a list of the library main features and all project related information.

+The user manual can be found in the doc/manual directory, in Asciidoc format: [phpxmlrpc_manual.adoc](doc/manual/phpxmlrpc_manual.adoc)

+Release tarballs also contain HTML and PDF versions of the manual, as well as an automatically generated API documentation.

 *NB: the user manual has not been updated yet with all the changes made in version 4.
 Please consider it unreliable!*

 *You are encouraged to look instead the code examples found in the demo/ directory*

-The user manual can be found in the doc/manual directory, in Asciidoc format: [phpxmlrpc_manual.adoc](doc/manual/phpxmlrpc_manual.adoc)

-Release tarballs also contain the HTML and PDF versions, as well as an automatically generated API documentation.

 Upgrading
 ---------